New Light Species and the CMB: Models

 \section{Models}

 In this section, we consider the set of models which can contribute to the CMB measurement of $g_*$\footnote{We only consider models with light degrees of freedom.
-It is possible to construct models where heavier species mimic the effects of light degrees of freedom through a nonzero presure resulting from non-equilibrium distribution functions \cite{Hooper:2011aj}.}.
-We mainly restrict ourselves to models where the additional degrees of freedom were in thermal equilibrium immediately following the QCD phase transition\footnote{There are models where out-of-equilibrium effects such as decays generate a contribution to $g_*$ \cite{GonzalezGarciaEtAl,HasenkampEtAl,BlennowEtAl,MenestrinaEtAl, FischlerEtAl,Bjaelde:2012wi,Cicoli:2012aq,GrafEtAl12,GrafEtAl13,HigakiEtAl}, but no generic model-independent statements can be made about such scenarios, so we do not consider them in this work.}.
+It is possible to construct models where heavier species mimic the effects of light degrees of freedom through a nonzero presure resulting from non-equilibrium distribution functions \cite{Hooper:2011aj}.}, mainly restricting ourselves to models where the additional degrees of freedom were in thermal equilibrium immediately following the QCD phase transition\footnote{There are models where out-of-equilibrium effects such as decays generate a contribution to $g_*$ \cite{GonzalezGarciaEtAl,HasenkampEtAl,BlennowEtAl,MenestrinaEtAl, FischlerEtAl,Bjaelde:2012wi,Cicoli:2012aq,GrafEtAl12,GrafEtAl13,HigakiEtAl}, but no generic model-independent statements can be made about such scenarios, so we do not consider them in this work.}.
 Such models must either contain new species with mass $\lesssim$ eV or alter the neutrino energy density.
 While there are a very large number of possible models one could write down, we choose to restrict ourselves to those which are both minimal and natural.

 We consider a model to be minimal if it contains the smallest possible hidden sector in the low-energy theory.
 In particular, this restricts our discussion to models of elementary particles, ignoring the possibility of light composite states.
 We then direct our attention to the low-energy effective field theory (EFT) and ignore any additional particle content which may arise at higher energies, as these are irrelevant for our calculations.
-For each such model, we present a simple UV completion for the sake of motivation, but any UV theory in the same universality class will result in the same contribution to $g_*$, generalizing our results to a large number of possible theories.

 For this work, we define naturalness as technical naturalness.
 We therefore require that the size of quantum corrections not exceed the size of the physical observables in the theory, i.e. $|\frac{\delta \lambda}{\lambda}| < 1$ for all parameters $\lambda$, as large corrections require an artificial fine-tuning of parameters.